Malaysians vote in elections as old party, reformers clash

 UMNO bounced back as part of a new government, but infighting led to continuous political turmoil.

 “I am cautiously optimistic,” Anwar told reporters after casting his vote Saturday.
-“We are here to secure victory.”

-The stakes are high for Anwar, who is contesting a new federal seat in Tambun in northern Perak state in a calculated gamble to showcase his alliance’s strength.
-A failure to win against the incumbent who defected from his alliance could end his political career.
+“We can’t expect the country to progress if we do not effect meaningful change as a united Malaysian nation.”

 Anwar was in prison during the 2018 vote for a sodomy charge that critics say was trumped up.
 Former Prime Minister Mahathir Mohamad led the alliance’s campaign and became the world’s oldest leader at 92 after the victory.
 Anwar was pardoned shortly after and would have succeeded Mahathir had their government not crumbled.